Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
                             If transcript gff file is provided.
-The output will be generated based on transcripts and assign
-                            "Parent_tran" to each feature in attributes of gff file.
-If there is no transcript, the output will just simply combine all input gff files.
+The parent transcripts ("Parent" in gff attributes) of all features will be generated.
+If there is no transcript, this function will just simply combine all input gff files.
       --other_features_path OTHER_FEATURES_PATH, -of OTHER_FEATURES_PATH
-                            Please assign the gff files of other features which you want to merge.
+                            Please assign the gff files (besides transcript gff file) which you want to merge.
       --fuzzy_term FUZZY_TERM, -fm FUZZY_TERM
-                            For merging terminators, please assign the fuzzy between transcript and terminator.
-ATTENTION, the
+                            For merging terminators, please assign the fuzzy nucleotides between transcript and terminator.
-                            third column of gff file of terminator should be exactly "terminator".
+                            ATTENTION, the third column of gff file of terminator should be exact "terminator".
 Default is 30.
       --fuzzy_TSS FUZZY_TSS, -ft FUZZY_TSS
                             For merging TSSs, please assign the fuzzy between TSS and transcript.
-ATTENTION, the third column of gff file of terminator should be exactly "TSS".
+ATTENTION, the third column of gff file of terminator should be exact "TSS".
 Default is 5.
       --strain_name STRAIN_NAME, -s STRAIN_NAME
                             Please assign the strain name of the input files.
 It will become the prefix name of output gff file.

--Output files
+- **Output files**

-The gff file will be stored in ``merge_all_features``.
-The tag - ``Parent`` in attributes of gff file shows the parent transcript.
+Output gff file are stored in ``$ANNOgesic/output/merge_all_features``.
+The tag - ``Parent`` in the attributes of gff file shows the parent transcript.